saurf4ng/eTaPR/README.md

 (1) Source codes in the directory, 'eTaPR_pkg'
 (2) A wheel package: eTaPR-21.12.1-py3-none-any.whl
 (3) Sample data in the directory, 'Sample_Data'
-(4) Example jupyter code in the file, 'test_comparison.ipynb'
+(4) Example jupyter code in the file, 'examples.ipynb'

 My script is developed on Python3.8.3.